 Incremental algorithms are interesting because they correspond to modifying not only the parameters but also the model structure during learning.
-An analogy would be a setting in polynomial regression where highorder terms are added/removed during training automatically, fitting model complexity to data complexity.
+We can think of a space defined by the structure of the multilayer perceptron and operators corresponding to adding/removing unit(s) or layer(s) to move in this space (Aran et al. 2009).
+Incremental algorithms then do a search in this state space where operators are tried (according to some order) and accepted or rejected depending on some goodness measure, for example, some combination of complexity and validation error.
+Another example would be a setting in polynomial regression where high-order terms are added/removed during training automatically, fitting model complexity to data complexity.
 As the cost of computation gets lower, such automatic model selection should be a part of the learning process done automatically without any user interference.